gnaatz/evendo/doc/pm/srs.md

 	- Create ToDo Dialog
 	- Import Calendar Dialog
 	- Create ToDo for Event Dialog
+	- Edit Event Dialog
+	- Edit ToDo Dialog

 #### 3.9.2 Hardware Interfaces

 The frontend should be hardware independent.

-The backend is build for x64 hardware.
+The backend is build for every operating system which is able to run NodeJS Version 10 or newer with the following minimum system requirements:
+1. 1 GB of ram
+2. 1 CPU core
+3. min.
+1GB of free hard disk space
+4. The system should be 24/7 runnable.

 #### 3.9.3 Software Interfaces

 The frontend software is limited to Android.
-Explicit versions will be released after checking the requirements of our Kotlin Code.
+Our app is compatible to your smartphone if your device uses Android Pi or newer.

 The backend software is not limited to any operating system.
+The operating system should be able to handle a MySQL Server, Nginx Webserver and NodeJS.

 #### 3.9.4 Communication Interfaces

 Backend Server for the storage of the data to allow the access via multiple devices.
+The Backend service will communicate via REST services with the android app.
+For security reasons, we use HTTPS encryption.

 ### 3.10 Licensing Requirements

 Evendo will be released on MIT License.
+Currently there are no other plans regarding license changes.

 ### 3.11 Legal, Copyright, and Other Notices

+Copyright 2019-2020 Evendo Software.
-Nothing required.
+No further notes required.

 ### 3.12 Applicable Standards

-tbd
+For the backend service, we are able to use the HTTPS standard to fulfill security aspects.
+In addition to that, because of NodeJS we are able to include all packages developed within the node package manager.
+But the most of them don't belong to an applicable standard.

 ## 4. Supporting Information

 Use-Case Diagrams:
 [Create Event](https://github.com/gnaatz/evendo/blob/docu/doc/use-case-diagrams/UseCase_EVENT.md)

 [Create ToDo](https://github.com/gnaatz/evendo/blob/docu/doc/use-case-diagrams/UseCase_TODO.md)

 [Show Event](https://github.com/gnaatz/evendo/blob/docu/doc/use-case-diagrams/UseCase_SHOW.md)

 [Change Day](https://github.com/gnaatz/evendo/blob/docu/doc/use-case-diagrams/UseCase_CHANGEDAY.md)

 [Create ToDO in Event](https://github.com/gnaatz/evendo/blob/docu/doc/use-case-diagrams/UseCase_CREATETODOINEVENT.md)